How to create application requests

 Application requests allow admins to build workflows that can retrieve data, send data, and take action in third-party systems.

 Application requests are part of Front’s “Connectors” framework (composed of both application objects and application requests) - allowing you to configure how your third-party data is used in Front.
-To learn more about Connectors, see our developer documentation.
+See our developer documentation for additional details.

 Have questions?
 Ask them in our AMA in Front Community!